avinetworks/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `max_rules_per_lb` - Applicable to azure platform only.
 Maximum number of rules per azure lb.
 Field introduced in 17.2.12, 18.1.2.
 * `max_scaleout_per_vs` - Maximum number of active service engines for the virtual service.
 Allowed values are 1-64.
 * `max_se` - Maximum number of services engines in this group.
 Allowed values are 0-1000.
 * `max_vs_per_se` - Maximum number of virtual services that can be placed on a single service engine.
-East west virtual services are excluded from this limit.
 Allowed values are 1-1000.
 * `mem_reserve` - Boolean flag to set mem_reserve.
 * `memory_for_config_update` - Indicates the percent of memory reserved for config updates.
 Allowed values are 0-100.
 Field introduced in 18.1.2.
 Unit is percent.
 * `memory_per_se` - Amount of memory for each of the service engine virtual machines.
+Changes to this setting do not affect existing ses.
 * `mgmt_network_ref` - Management network to use for avi service engines.
 It is a reference to an object of type network.
 * `mgmt_subnet` - Management subnet to use for avi service engines.
 * `min_cpu_usage` - When cpu usage on an se falls below the minimum threshold, virtual services hosted on the se may be consolidated onto other underutilized ses.
 After consolidation, unused service engines may then be eligible for deletion.
 Allowed values are 20-60.
 Unit is percent.